You are here

 Key Provisions Under the Affordable Care Act for Employers with Fewer Than 25 Employees

-The small business Health Care Tax Credit helps small businesses afford the cost of health care coverage for their employees and is specifically targeted for those businesses with low- and moderate-income workers.
-The credit is designed to encourage small employers to offer health insurance coverage for the first time or maintain coverage they already have.
-Since 2010, businesses that have fewer than 25 full-time equivalent employees, pay average annual wages below $50,000, and that contribute 50% or more toward employees’ self-only health insurance premiums may qualify for a small business tax credit of up to 35% to help offset the costs of insurance.
-In 2014, this tax credit goes up to 50% and is available to qualified small businesses that participate in the Small Business Health Options Program (SHOP).
-Eligible small employers can claim the current credit through 2013, and the enhanced credit can be claimed for any two consecutive taxable years beginning in 2014 through the SHOP.
+The Small Business Tax Credit helps small businesses afford the cost of health care coverage for their employees and is specifically targeted for those businesses with low- and moderate-income workers.
+Businesses that have fewer than 25 full-time equivalent employees, pay average annual wages below $50,000 (indexed annually for inflation), and contribute a uniform 50% or more toward employees’ self-only health insurance premiums may qualify for the small business tax credit.
+As of 2014, this credit is available to those eligible small businesses that purchase coverage for their employees through the Small Business Health Options Program (SHOP), described below, and may be worth up to 50% of the employer’s premium costs (35% for tax-exempt employers).
+Use this Tax Estimator tool to help determine if you qualify and what the credit may look like for your business.

 - Small Business Health Options Program (SHOP)

-Beginning January 1, 2014, consumers, self-employed, and small businesses will have access to affordable coverage through the new health insurance Marketplace.
-Under the Affordable Care Act, employers covered by the Fair Labor Standards Act (generally, those firms that have at least one employee and at least $500,000 in annual dollar volume of business), must provide notification to their employees of coverage options available through the Marketplace.
-Employers are required to provide this notice to all current employees no later than October 1, 2013, and to each new employee at the time of hire beginning October 1, 2013, regardless of plan enrollment status (if applicable) or of part-time or full-time status.
-Employers are not required to provide a separate notice to dependents or other individuals who are or may become eligible for coverage under the plan but who are not employees.
-The Department of Labor has provided employers with two sample notices they may use to comply with this rule, one for employers who do not offer a health plan and another for employers who offer a health plan for some or all employees.
-For more information on this requirement, refer to DOL’s Technical Guidance.
+All employers covered by the Fair Labor Standards Act (generally, those firms that have at least one employee and at least $500,000 in annual dollar volume of business), must provide notification to their employees about the new health insurance Marketplace.
+This notice must have been given to all current employees by October 1st 2013, and to each new employee beginning after October 1, 2013, regardless of plan enrollment status (if applicable) or of part-time or full-time status.
+The Department of Labor has provided two sample notices employers may use to comply with this rule, one for employers who do not offer a health plan and another for employers who offer a health plan for some or all employees.
+Refer to DOL’s Technical Guidance for more information.

 - Summary of Benefits and Coverage (SBCs) Disclosure Rules

 Employers are required to provide employees with a standard “Summary of Benefits and Coverage” form explaining what their plan covers and what it costs.
 The purpose of the SBC form is to help employees better understand and evaluate their health insurance options.
 Penalties may be imposed for non-compliance.
-For more information, refer to this completed sample of the SBC form from the U.S. Department of Labor.
+For more information, visit http://www.dol.gov/ebsa/healthreform/regulations/summaryofbenefits.html.

 - Medical Loss Ratio Rebates